Opened 4 weeks ago

 We have implemented user account lock after 3 consecutive failed login attempts.

-When user try to login in 4-th item we have to show correct error message about user account is locked, but for now it's impossible without rewriting "authenticate" function again.
+When user try to login in 4-th item we have to show correct error message about account is locked, but for now it's impossible without rewriting "authenticate" function again.

-But the current code checks password first, then check user can authenticate.
+The current code checks password first, then check user can authenticate.

 It may allow hackers can try with different password as many as times until they receive different error message.